On De Giorgi's lemma for variational interpolants in metric and Banach spaces: Introduction

 see Proposition \ref{pro:MetrSlopeEstim}.
 The latter can be seen as a metric counterpart of the Euler-Lagrange equation.
-If one of the two inequalities in \eqref{eq:I.SlopeEst} is strict, then De Giorgi's identity is lost.
+If one of the two inequalities in \eqref{eq:I.SlopeEst} is strict, then the De Giorgi identity is lost.
 The last inequality is strict, if $\calD$ is not a length distance, which means that the metric De Giorgi estimate can only hold in geodesic spaces.
 However, even there the first inequality may be strict.
-In Theorem \ref{th:MGS.Equality} we show that full continuity and a uniform slope estimate are sufficient to establish De Giorgi's identity in geodesic metric spaces.
+In Theorem \ref{th:MGS.Equality} we show that full continuity and a uniform slope estimate are sufficient to establish the De Giorgi identity in geodesic metric spaces.